Congestion bounds via Laplacian eigenvalues and their application to tensor networks with arbitrary geometry: Congestions of specific graph families

-In this section, we focus on vertex congestion for several graph families that frequently appear in physics and computer science.
+We focus on congestion for several graph families that frequently appear in physics and computer science.
 First, we consider graphs with regular geometries such as hypercubes and lattices.
-Since the eigenvalues and congestions of these graphs can be determined exactly, they are used as a benchmark for our bounds.
 Next, we consider random regular graphs and Erd\H os-R\'enyi graphs.
-These are fundamental random graph models, and moreover, have good eigenvalue concentration properties, making them a good candidate benchmark.
-Finally, we show the performance of our bounds on tensor network representations of random quantum circuits.
+These are fundamental random graph models, and moreover, have good eigenvalue concentration properties, making them a good candidate for congestion bounds.
+In order to describe the asymptotic behavior of our results, we use standard asymptotic notations of $O$, $o$, $\Omega$, and $\omega$.